divaamahajan/URLshortening-distributed-system/README.md

 - This command maps port 8000 of the host to port 8000 of the container for the server, and port 3000 of the host to port 3000 of the container for the client.

----

 These Dockerfiles enable you to containerize both the server (FastAPI backend) and the client (React frontend) components of your URL shortening distributed system.
 Now you can access the application on your `DNS` or `localhost` on port `3000` ex:- [http://localhost:3000/](http://localhost:3000/)

+---

-## Deploying the services in Kubernetes using Helm
+## 5. Deployment in Kubernetes Using Helm
 A Helm chart is a package format for Kubernetes applications.
 It contains all the Kubernetes manifest files (such as Deployments, Services, ConfigMaps, etc.) necessary to deploy and manage a specific application or service in a Kubernetes cluster.
 Helm charts are used to streamline the process of deploying complex applications in Kubernetes by encapsulating all the required configuration and dependencies into a single package.

 In short, a Helm chart can be compared to Docker Compose in the sense that both are tools used for deploying and managing applications, but they operate at different levels: